berzak/celer/README.md

 - `metadata.tsv` metadata on participants.
 - `languages.tsv` information on languages spoken besides English.
 - `test_scores/`
     - `test_conversion.tsv` unofficial conversion table between standardized proficiency tests (used to convert TOEIC to TOEFL scores).
+    - `michigan-cefr.tsv` conversion table between form B and the newer forms D/E/F, as well as to CEFR levels.
-    - `michigan/` Item level responses for the Michigan Placement Test (MPT).
+    - `michigan/` item level responses for the Michigan Placement Test (MPT).
-    - `comprehension/` Item level responses for the reading comprehension during the eyetracking experiment.
+    - `comprehension/` item level responses for the reading comprehension during the eyetracking experiment.

 **`splits/`**